Most students are eligible for...

 BEFORE YOU APPLY, PLEASE CONSIDER THE FOLLOWING:

-Applications for admission to St Andrew's for 2020 will be reviewed on a rolling basis, from 18 November to 20 December 2019 and then from 7 January to 7 February 2019.
-The Admissions Committee will consider applications at the beginning of each week during these periods and inform applicants of its decision within 5-7 days.
+Applications for admission to St Andrew's for 2024 will be reviewed on a rolling basis, from 27 November to 29 December 2023.
+The Admissions Committee will consider applications at the beginning of each week during these periods and inform applicants of its decision within 7-10 days.

 HOW TO APPLY